 General office work, answering the telephone, filing, shredding, assist with large mailings, creating spread sheets, photocopying, running errands on and off campus, etc.

-Students in Entry-level positions are Circulation Desk Assistants whose responsibilities include: checking in/out books and Reserve items, shelving books and other materials, answering telephones, answering routine questions, retrieving and sorting mail, assisting patrons with copiers, printers and other equipment.
+Students in Entry-level positions are Circulation Desk Assistants will support educational research needs of all library patrons.
+Specific duties will include: checking in/out books and Reserve items, shelving books and other materials, answering telephones, routine questions from library patrons, retrieving and sorting mail, assisting patrons with copiers, printers and other equipment.
 Responsibilities of students in Advanced-Level positions include: processing ILL requests, processing new materials, overseeing the building on evening and weekend shifts(including closing the library), assisting with special projects.
 Complete job descriptions and pay scales are available at the library.
 Desired: RELIABLE, highly motivated students with a positive and friendly attitude, a willingness to help others, good interpersonal skills and high attention to detail.

 Students working in Outdoor Programs will maintain and manage outdoor recreation equipment, work scheduled hours to check equipment in and out, assist staff members in providing outdoor recreation programs and opportunities, and have some clerical duties.
 Miscellaneous tasks may also be assigned.